oriolmontcreus/cms/src/lib/components/form-builder/README.md

 );
 ```

 This fluent interface makes form field definitions more readable and provides better IDE support with autocomplete and type checking.

+## Refactoring Benefits

+The FormBuilder has been refactored from a monolithic component with long if-else chains to a modular, component-based architecture:

+### Before (Monolithic):
+- One large component with 100+ lines of if-else statements
+- Hard to maintain and extend
+- Adding new field types required modifying the main component

+### After (Component-based):
+- Each field type is its own component
+- Main FormBuilder is now ~50 lines
+- Adding new field types is as simple as:
+  1. Create a new field component in `fields/` directory
+  2. Add it to the `fieldComponents` mapping
+  3. Optionally add a builder class

+### Architecture:
+- `FormBuilder.svelte` - Main form container (handles submission logic)
+- `FormField.svelte` - Field wrapper (handles labels, help text)
+- `fields/` - Individual field components (TextInput, SelectInput, etc.)
+- `types.ts` - Type definitions
+- `fields.ts` - Fluent builder classes

+This makes the codebase more maintainable, testable, and easier to extend with new field types.